National Insurance Contributions relief for employers who hire armed forces veterans

 If you have taken on a qualifying veteran (as per the rules specified in gov.uk/government/publications/national-insurance-contributions-relief-for-employers-who-hire-veterans ) then click ‘Employees‘ then ‘Employee Details‘ from the main menu in Payroll Manager, and select the ‘Work‘ tab.

 Enter the first day of the veteran’s first civilian employment in the box provided.
 If this is the veteran’s first job since leaving the armed forces then this date will be the same as their start date of employment with this employer.
 If the veteran has been employed elsewhere since leaving the armed forces, then you would need to establish their first day of civilian employment with their first employer, and enter that date.

-For tax year 2021-22: Entering a date in this box will have no effect on the calculation of employer NIC in the tax year 2021-22, as HMRC rules state that employer NIC is to be paid as normal durng this year, then claimed back retrospectively following the end of the tax year.
-Moneysoft intend to produce a report to help with this once the full guidance has been provided by HMRC – i.e towards the end of the 2021-22 tax year.
+For tax year 2021-22: Entering a date in this box will have no effect on the calculation of employer NIC in the tax year 2021-22, as HMRC rules state that employer NIC is to be paid as normal during this year, then claimed back retrospectively following the end of the tax year (see instructions below).

 For tax year 2022-23: Payroll Manager will automatically calculate the correct amount of employer NIC due (if any) for veterans in employment.